bitblit/DockMe/README.md

 This image also originally built for Adomni (edge) and has php with swoole (the API serving library) and composer support built in.

+### bitblit-pepsilon-aws-lambda-python-3-12

+Like my node epsilon images, but this one is more meant for running python natively and will eventually probably have the pepsilon python libs on it by default